 Soil property 'pH KCl' will be used as example here.
 The selected 'method options' are sample pretreatment, the soil/solution ratio, the molarity of the KCl solution, and the measurement technique.
-It is assumed that each laboratory, for the particular soils investigated, uses a shaking method and an equilibrium time long enough for the measurement to get a stable reading.
+Further, it is important to know if the observations are the result of direct laboratory measurements or whether they are derived from spectral data, which would introduce additional uncertainty (Shepherd et al. 2022; Safanelli et al. 2025).
+It is assumed here that each laboratory, for the particular soils investigated, uses a shaking method and an equilibrium time long enough for the measurement to get a stable reading.
 These conditions may differ per soil type and (pair of) electrode(s) used, but these are considered of minor importance for differentiating methods in the WoSIS database.
 Once an option is identifiable, based on the available (source) information, the appropriate option/value can be added (i.e., 0.1, 0.5, 1 M).
 Such a grouping allows users of the database to select subsets that are analyzed according to comparable analytical methods, and thus may be considered as having equal quality for a specific use.
-If necessary, values/options not yet considered in the 'method options' table can be added; a web interface for making such insertions is under development.
+When necessary, values/options not yet considered in the 'method options' table can be added; a web interface for making such insertions is under development (Luis Calisto, pers. comm.).